tionis/hedgesync/README.md

 # Please visit: https://authentik.example.com/device
 # And enter code: ABCD-1234
 # Waiting for authorization...
+# (Browser opens automatically to complete OAuth flow)
 ```

-Open the URL on any device, enter the code, and authorize the application.
-The CLI will automatically detect the authorization and output the session cookie.
+**How it works:**
+1. You're shown a URL and code to enter on any device
+2. You authorize the CLI on that device (can be your phone, another computer, etc.)
+3. The CLI then opens a browser to complete the HedgeDoc OAuth flow
+4. Since you're already logged into Authentik, it auto-approves and creates the session

+**Note:** Don't close the browser after entering the device code - the same browser session is needed to complete the OAuth flow.

 #### Authentik URLs Reference